Singapore Corporate Tax Guide

 Tax residence of company

-A company is considered as a tax resident in Singapore if the control and management of the business is exercised in Singapore.
+A company is considered a tax resident in Singapore if the control and management of the business is exercised in Singapore.
 “Control and management” is the making of decisions on strategic matters, such as those on company policy and strategy.
 Generally, the location of the company’s Board of Directors meetings, during which strategic decisions are made, is one of the key factor in determining where the control and management is exercised.

-- A Singapore tax resident company is eligible for income tax exemption scheme available for new start-up companies except for investment holding and property development company.
+- A Singapore tax resident company is eligible for income tax exemption scheme available for new start-up companies

 - A Singapore tax resident company can enjoy income tax exemption on foreign-sourced dividends, foreign branch profits, and foreign-sourced service income under section 13(8) of the Income Tax Act with certain conditions.